-Welling Clinic offers specially formulated Homeopathy treatment for Ankylosing Spondylitis.
-The treatment protocol has been developed after an exhaustive in-house research.
-Our clinics consults for more than 2100 patients of Ankylosing Spondylitis globally, every year.
+Welling Clinic offers specially formulated Homeopathy treatment for Ankylosing Spondylitis for faster pain relief.
+The treatment protocol has been developed after exhaustive in-house research.
+Our clinics consult for more than 2100 patients with Ankylosing Spondylitis globally, every year.
 You too can be benefitted by our expertise in the treatment of Ankylosing Spondylitis.

 What is Ankylosing Spondylitis?

 Ankylosing spondylitis is an inflammatory disease that can cause some of the vertebrae in your spine to fuse together.
 This fusing makes the spine less flexible and can result in a hunched-forward posture.
 If ribs are affected, it may be difficult to breathe deeply.
 It is a chronic inflammatory disease of the axial skeleton, with variable involvement of peripheral joints and nonarticular structures causing swelling between your vertebrae and in the joints between your spine and pelvis.

 Although it can occur at any age, spondylitis most often strikes men in their teens and 20s.

 Who is At Risk?

 The risk factors that predispose a person to ankylosing spondylitis include:

 - A family history of AS

 - Frequent gastrointestinal infections

 Unlike other forms of arthritis and rheumatic diseases, general onset of AS commonly occurs in younger people, between the ages of 17-45.
 However, it can affect children and those who are much older.
 AS is more common in men, but occurs in women as well.